 In the colder months, the opportunity to wrap up and layer clothing makes it a lot easier for men to dress well.
 Summer though is a lot more challenging.

-During summer, the default is to remove the number of layers we wear in order to combat the heat.
+During summer, the default is to remove the number of layers we wear to combat the heat.
 So, whether we are heading to a festival, drinking with friends or facing the commute to work.
 Less is nearly always better.

-But, with the reduction in options for our daily outfit inspiration, men then start to lose the sartorial flair they have worked hard on for the rest of the year.
+But, with the reduction in options for our daily outfit inspiration, men start to lose the sartorial flair they have worked hard on for the rest of the year.
 Thus falling into the comfort zone of functionality over style.

-The summer is a welcome chance to update our tailoring and we can start by removing the traditional shirt.
+The summer is a welcome chance to update our tailoring, and we can start by removing the traditional shirt.

-You can wear it as is, or add the matching suit jacket back into the equation.
+You can wear it as is or add the matching suit jacket back into the equation.
 Both will look great and deliver a minimalist, contemporary outfit perfect for a number of different occasions.